sagiegurari/duckscript/docs/sdk.md

 To exist a function and return a value, simply use the **return** command with the value you want to return.<br>
 The variable that was used when the function was originally called, will now store that value.<br>
 The return command can be used to exist early without any value.<br>
-In case the code reached the **end_function** call, the function will exist but will return not value.
+In case the code reached the **end** call, the function will exist but will return not value.

 #### Parameters

 * function - The function name used later on to invoke the function
-* end_function - no parameters
+* end - no parameters
 * return - optional single paramter to return as an output of the function call
 * *function name* - Any number of arguments which will automatically be set as global variables: $1, $2, ... as so on.